BlankerL/DXY-COVID-19-Crawler/README.en.md

 to publish the latest data in CSV format, which can be easily processed and loaded by most software.

 ## Description
-The deployed crawler will crawls the data every minutes, stores them into MongoDB, and saves all historical data updates.
+The deployed crawler will crawl the data every minute, store them into MongoDB, and save all historical data updates.
 I hope it can be helpful in the future when backtracking the disease.

 The description of the attributes is listed in the [API page](https://lab.isaaclin.cn/nCoV/).